Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_02/data_movement.md

                 q.enqueueMigrateMemObjects({subbuf_inh_flags[1]}, CL_MIGRATE_MEM_OBJECT_HOST, &krnlWait, &flagDone);
                 flagWait.push_back(flagDone);

    f.
-Block the host until the output is read from FPGA to host.
+The host is blocked until the output is read from FPGA to host.

         // Wait until all results are copied back to the host before doing the post-processing flagWait[0].wait();